 This eLearning course will focus on the elementary aspects of clinical research.
-Through an interactive step-by-step approach, we will introduce you into the world of medicine before they are available on the market.
+Through an interactive step-by-step approach, we will introduce you to the world of medicine before they are available on the market.
 This course is designed to allow you to get familiar with the basic aspects of pre-clinical and clinical studies, the rules and regulations to follow, the ethical considerations and follow-up of trial participants, the involved logistics and resources.

 Interactive quizzes and exercises for self-assessment are included to provide a better understanding of each part of the course.
-You will be able test your comprehension with a final grading assessment.
+You will be able to test your comprehension with a final grading assessment.

 All ECCRT eLearning courses include a touchpoint with the trainer to discuss open questions from any student.
 Continuous interactivity with the trainer and fellow students is also encouraged through the ECCRT Virtual Campus Discussion Forum.

 Pre-clinical research, phase I to phase IV studies

 Legislation and Rules guiding Clinical Research